5G-ERA/relay_network_application/README.md

 ### Relay Server

 The Relay Server is supposed to be deployed on remote edge/cloud device.
-It recieves protocol messages from one or more Relay Clients and publishes them to the remote ROS environment.
+It receives protocol messages from one or more Relay Clients and publishes them to the remote ROS environment.

-The list of topics that should be obtained from the robot and published on the remote device is pecified using the `TOPICS_FROM_CLIENT` env variable:
+The list of topics that should be obtained from the robot and published on the remote device is specified using the `TOPICS_FROM_CLIENT` env variable:

 ```json